KMHC: From Telemundo to PBS

 In 2006, Longmont Broadcasting sold its television station in that city, KDEN-TV (channel 25), to NBC, and Telemundo moved there from KMAS-TV and its two translators on March 6, a switch giving Telemundo signal parity with other Denver TV stations.
 It was the third station purchase made by Telemundo in a year, after its purchase of KBLR-TV in Las Vegas and a license swap that gave Telemundo a full-power signal in Phoenix.

-The Steamboat Springs station was now surplus to NBC's needs, and it was taken silent.
+The Steamboat Springs station was now surplus to NBC's needs, and it was taken dark.
 The chief engineer of KMAS-TV, a former Rocky Mountain PBS employee, suggested that the company donate the station to the public broadcaster.
 After several visits to the site and the repair of the transmitter, the station returned to the air in October 2007 as KRMZ, the fifth full-service transmitter in the Rocky Mountain PBS network.

+Sale to Syncom Media Group

+In January 2026, Rocky Mountain Public Media filed to sell KRMZ for $200,000 to Atlanta-based Syncom Media Group, which owned four low-power TV stations in Denver.
+The application provided for a change in the station's call sign and an application to return the station to commercial status before closing.
+The FCC granted the assignment on March 9, 2026, and the call sign was changed to KMHC on June 1.

+Analog-to-digital conversion

+KRMZ shut down its analog signal, over UHF channel 24, on February 17, 2009, the original date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition VHF channel 10, using virtual channel 24.